EinfachTuen/white-hat-learning/enumeration/WebEnumGeneral.md

   - ASPSESSID = ASP
 - look at network tab
 - look with curl maybe you see something you dont saw before

+### CMS's
+- Check for version
+- Check for known Exploits
+- check robots.txt to get infos
+- Try standard passwords and usernames
+- Try to check if /phpmyadmin

+#### Attack path
+- enumarate
+- try to authenticate with standard usernames and passwords
+- try to enumerate the underlying system and database
+- if you are on dashboard you can often add code
+- if you are in check the database if possible
 -